-Advertising and promotion expenses for the three months ended September 30, 2017 increased \$4,499 year over year from \$8,595 to \$13,094.
-Of the total, \$10,340 (2016 - \$8,595) was allocated to Prodigy Labs and \$2,754 (2016 - \$Nil) was allocated to the Venture Builder.
-The increase relates primarily to the increase in advertising expenditures in connection with the promotion of iVideo during the period.
+Advertising and promotion expenses for the three months ended December 31, 2017 decreased \$18,388 year over year from \$36,139 to \$17,751.
+The decrease relates primarily to the reduction in advertising expenditures in connection with the promotion of iVideo during the period.
 The overall cost is expected to increase in connection with increased sales and new ventures promotion.

-Compensation for the three months ended September 30, 2017 increased \$87,009 year over year from \$216,512 to \$303,521.
-Of the total, \$288,294 (2016 - \$216,512) was allocated to Prodigy Labs and \$15,227 (2016 - \$Nil) was allocated to the Venture Builder.
-The increase relates primarily to the hiring of additional staff, as well as an increase in management compensation during the period.
+Compensation for the three months ended December 31, 2017 increased \$30,201 year over year from \$361,450 to \$391,651.
+The increase relates primarily to the hiring of additional sales staff during the period.
 The overall cost is expected to increase as the Company grows.

-Computer expenses for the three months ended September 30, 2017 increased \$24,148 from \$5,130 to \$29,278.
-Of the total, \$12,449 (2016 - \$5,130) relates to Prodigy Labs and \$16,829 (2016 - \$Nil) relates to the Venture Builder.
+Computer expenses for the three months ended December 31, 2017 decreased \$2,433 year over year from \$36,238 to \$33,805.
 The overall cost is expected to increase as additional projects are developed and new staff are hired.

-Depreciation for the three months ended September 30, 2017 increased \$2,676 year over year from \$2,546 to \$5,222.
-Of the total, \$4,947 (2016 - \$1,783) was allocated to Prodigy Labs and \$275 (2016 - \$763) was allocated to the Venture Builder.
+Depreciation for the three months ended December 31, 2017 increased \$2,219 year over year from \$3,332 to \$5,551.
 The expense will increase as additional property and equipment is acquired.